AnaKhromova/Magic-States-and-Magic-State-Distillation/README.md

 Adding T to the Clifford group gives a universal set of {H, S, CNOT, T}.
 To perform arbitrary, useful quantum algorithms, a quantum computer needs a universal gate set.
 Most error-correcting codes easily support Clifford gates, but they do not support non-Clifford gates like the T-gate mentioned above, which is necessary for the universal quantum computer.
 As a solution, non-Clifford gates can be teleported into a circuit using a specifically prepared, non-stabilizer state, a magic state.
 These states are called magical because they are not stabilizer states and cannot be efficiently created by Clifford circuits alone.

+- Stabilizer states
+Stabilizer states, known also as Clifford states, are a class of quantum states defined as the +1 eigenstates of a commutative subgroup S (the stabilizer group) of the n-qubit Pauli group (Gₙ), where -I ∉ S and |S|=2ⁿ.
+Any such state can be reached by applying Clifford group operations (H, S, CNOT) to the initial state